sanity-io/eslint-config-studio/test/README.md

-This folder exists only to ensure that TypeScript in `.ts` files and React/JSX in `.tsx` works as intended.
+This folder exists only to ensure that:

+- TypeScript in `.ts` files works
+- React/JSX in `.tsx` files works
+- React/JSX in `.jsx` files works